beardedeldo/shadow_wiki/docs/pre-study-bct.md

 - **Use:** On-screen compass for directional and coordinate communication.

-> **Trainers:** Conduct live fire exercise, grading recruits based on BCT knowledge.

 # BCT 4 (Final Exam): Buddy Bounding and Close Quarter Combat (CQC)

 ## Objective 4.0

 - Learn how to work as a team, move from cover to cover, and tactically clear enemies.
-> **Trainers:** This is a live fire excercise and you need to observe how well recruits have learned the previous concepts.

 ### Buddy Bounding